ome/omero-documentation/omero/developers/scripts/matlab-scripts.rst

 This example shows the MATLAB script being called, passed to the client object and accessing the same client instance as the script.

+You will need to have the OMERO.matlab toolbox installed on the server:

+  - download the toolbox from the `GitHub releases page <https://www.mathworks.com/help/matlab/matlab_external/install-the-matlab-engine-for-python.html>`_
+  - unzip
+  - enter the full path to the toolbox in the OMERO script below.

+Create a ``frap.m``, copy the MATLAB function below.
+Save the file to the server.
+Enter the full path to the directory containing the scipt in the example OMERO script below.

+Note that this script expects to run on timelapse images with at least one Ellipse not linked to a T-index.

 ::